yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 authorImage: https://pbs.twimg.com/profile_images/1028545501367554048/lzr43cQv_400x400.jpg
 ---

 Welcome fellow Gophers!
-In this tutorial, we are going to be looking at how you can interact with a GraphQL server within your Go-based programs.
-By the end of this tutorial, you should hopefully know how to do the following:
+In this tutorial, we are going to be looking at how we can interact with a GraphQL server within our Go-based programs.
+By the end of this tutorial, we should hopefully know how to do the following:

 * The basics of GraphQL
 * Build a Simple GraphQL Server in Go